F1rst-Unicorn/stocks/manual/development/deployment-testing.md

 To run the tests you need a PostgreSQL stocks instance.
 It can be created by importing the `deploy-server/config/schema.sql` script into a newly created database.
 No data imports are needed.
-Then configure your profile for running inside the server pom.xml, or adapt your setup to match an existing environment.
+Then configure your profile for running inside the server `pom.xml`, or adapt your setup to match an existing environment.
 Then run the tests via `mvn test` or from inside your IDE.

 ### System Tests